 7. Front, back and side tension drops are prohibited.

-1. Basket tosses or similar tosses may only be performed from ground level, can use no more than four bases, and must be cradled by three of the original bases, one of which must catch in a scoop under the head and shoulders.
+1. Basket tosses, elevator/sponge tosses, and other similar tosses may only be performed from ground level, can use no more than four bases, and must be cradled by three of the original bases, one of which must catch in a scoop under the head and shoulders.

-2. Basket and elevator/sponge tosses may not be directed so that the bases must move to catch the top person.
+2. Basket tosses, elevator/sponge tosses, and other similar tosses may not be directed so that the bases must move to catch the top person.

-3. Basket and elevator/sponge tosses cannot exceed one flipping and two twisting rotations.
+3. Basket tosses, elevator/sponge tosses, and other similar tosses cannot exceed one flipping and two twisting rotations.